frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/reset-and-power-on.md

 3. Video scanner overflow: `TC` goes HIGH for one PHI_0 cycle.
 4. Within that cycle, when `P_PHI_0` goes HIGH, the SR Latch resets.
 5. SR Latch output LOW: Path from `/RESET` to ground is cut.
 And `/RESET` is now pulled up by the weak pull-up (3.3K resistor A4).
 The IOU will not drive the `/RESET` pin again for as long as it has power.

-[^1]: This 33 ms duration is effectively masked if a disk controller is present, as the controller extends the /RESET low state to 100 ms.